 If you think you have bedbugs:

-- Tell him about the bedbugs, and ask him to hire a licensed exterminator to inspect and treat your home right away;
+- Ask them to hire a licensed exterminator to inspect and treat your home right away.

 - Keep a copy of your letter.